cartridge-gg/docs/src/pages/controller/achievements/testing.md

 ---
-title: Controller Achievements Testing
+title: Achievement Testing
 description: Learn how to properly test achievement functionality in your game by setting up the required event definitions and test environment.
 ---

-# Achievements Testing
+# Achievement Testing

 Do not forget to add the corresponding events to your namespace definition while you setup your tests.